 Share actions for adding new items

 Share actions let you add or create items in other apps.
 For example, Add New Event adds an event to the Calendar app, Create Playlist creates a playlist in the Music app, and Save to Photo Album adds photos to a specified album in the Photos app.
 Some share actions are used for posting content to social media services.
 Other share actions are used for logging data, including Log Health Sample and Log Workout.

 Share actions for file management

-File-related share actions include Save File, Save to Photo Album, and Add to Reading List.
+File-related share actions include Save File and Save to Photo Album.
 In some cases, share actions can append data to existing files, namely the Append to Note, Add to Bear Note, and Add to Ulysses Sheet actions.
 You can search for file-related share actions using the keyword save.

 Share actions for launching content in another app

-Share actions that launch content in another app include Open URLs, Open App, Open In, Open Ulysses, Open Bear Note, and Open Draft.
-You can search for these share actions using the keyword Open.
+Share actions that launch content in another app include Open URLs, Open App, Open In, and so on.
+You can search for these share actions using the keyword open.